Somnerd/RoutingFlow/README.md

 # RoutingFlow

-Full-stack QA/Dev/Infra showcase: Postgres, Django, Rust worker, test automation, CI/CD.
+**Full-stack QA/Dev/Infra showcase**: Postgres, Django API, Rust worker, automated tests, and CI/CD.
+A portfolio project that simulates network discovery and wraps it in a modern infra pipeline.